CritsendGo/Test/README.md

+# Golang Test

-# You can find the documentation on https://beta.critsend.com/docs
+You can find the documentation from https://beta.critsend.com/docs

 The token to test is 9388e11749c350772b8a0fe9092deeb8